Azure/autorest.modelerfour/modelerfour/readme.md

 ## Changelog:

+#### (patch-level changes)
+  - support server variable parameters as method unless they have x-ms-parameter-location

 #### 4.2.75 - bug fixes:
   - add `style` to parameters to support collection format
   - `potential-breaking-change` Include common paramters from oai/path #68 (requires fix from autorest-core 3.0.6160+ )